turingschool/backend-curriculum-site/module2/lessons/intro_to_the_asset_pipeline.markdown

 * Explain the purpose of the asset pipeline
 * Run your app in a production environment locally
+* Be comfortable using `figaro` to set environment variables

 <!-- * Find the slides [here](https://www.dropbox.com/s/910ifbqmy22l7ua/intro-asset-pipeline.pdf?dl=0)! -->